Written by Susan Ito.

 I lay with my hands on my belly all night, feeling Samuelito’s limbs turning this way and that.
 There was nothing inside me that could even think of saying goodbye.

-September 18, 1989.
-Another day of magnesium sulfate, the cuff that inflated every five minutes, the fetal monitor booming through the room.
+18th September 18 1989.
+Another day of magnesium sulphate, the cuff that inflated every five minutes, the foetal monitor booming through the room.
 No change in status for either of us.

 I signed papers of consent, my hand moving numbly across the paper, my mind screaming, I do not consent, I do not, I do not.